-The finest collection of Supari, Mouth Fresheners, Betel Spice Mixes and Snacks since 1962.
+The finest collection of Suparis, Breath Fresheners, Snacks and Savouries since 1962.

 About Milan Supari And Our Products